 Level 7, 20 Credits

 This programme aims to enhance your effective leadership and team working skills through action learning.
+You will:

 - critically analyse the meaning and importance of team work and leadership while completing on a work-based issue